 I’ve been working in Italy for thirty years.
 The Italians are resilient people.
 They will rebuild and they will survive.
 The Italian peninsula is one of the most beautiful, rich and diverse landscapes of Europe.
 This is the land of olive oil, fine wines, cheeses, hams and delicious fruits and vegetables.
 A land of skill, design and ingenuity.
 A land of literature, art and culture.
 A land of profound humanity and kindness.
 Italy will endure and we can support the Italians by continuing to visit and showing that we care.

 - Livello di pericolosita in Italian means ‘level of danger’ in English.

 - The USGS – United States Geological Survey does an excellent job monitoring seismic activity globally.
 It also has an informative web site, full of detail and live up-dates.
 The address is www.usgs.gov

-- In Italy there is a National Centre for Earthquakes showing quakes and tremors, their location, depth and power Italy’s ‘live’ seismic activity monitoring service
+- In Italy there is a National Centre for Earthquakes showing quakes and tremors, their location, depth and power – it is called INGV and provides extensive information on seismic activity.
+Italy’s ‘live’ seismic activity monitoring service

 - These maps of Sicily and the volcano of Etna, show clearly the fault lines that cause seismic activity in Southern Italy and Sicily.

 - Updated: 26-10-2018